- Influence of Celebrity Wedding Dresses - November 26, 2023

 On the other hand, it’s perfectly OK if you want to wear an outfit with a few black accents.
 Just try to stay away from dresses that are solid black.

 Navy blue or dark green are great alternatives to black if you prefer darker hues for your clothing.
 Red should also be avoided, as many brides find this color offensive to see others wear on their wedding day.

 Don’t Go Crazy with Accessories

 Sure, you want to look great when you attend a wedding, but that doesn’t mean you need to go overboard.
-Items that are super-sparkly can be distracting and take away from the bride’s look.
+Super-sparky items can be distracting and take away from the bride’s look.

-Stay away from rhinestones and sequins since they are a bit too much to wear as a guest.
+Avoid rhinestones and sequins since they are too much to wear as a guest.
 Another no-no?
 Never wear a headpiece like a tiara when you are a wedding guest!